We are going to explore the difference between Vanguard S&P 500 ETF (VOO) vs Vanguard Information Technology ETF (VGT).

 My Winner: VOO

 My winner is VOO based on it having a more diversified portfolio and a lower expense ratio.
-This is only my opinion.
-Feel free to tell me your pick in the comments below.

 This post may have affiliate links, which means I may receive commissions if you choose to purchase through links I provide (at no extra cost to you).
 Thank you for supporting the work I put into this site!